North Korea’s ‘princess’ now one of the secretive state’s top policy makers

 Kim Kyong Hui has not been seen since her husband, Jang Song Thaek, once regarded as the No.2 leader in Pyongyang, was executed in 2013.
 South Korea’s spy agency believes she is now in a secluded place near Pyongyang undergoing a treatment for an unidentified disease, according to an August briefing to parliament.

-Jang and his wife are not the only relatives to fall from Kim Jong Un’s favour.
+Jang and his wife are not the only relatives to fall from Kim Jong Un’s favor.

 Kim Jong Un’s estranged half-brother, Kim Jong Nam, was killed with a toxic nerve agent at a Malaysian airport in February.
 Two women are on trial for the murder, which South Korean and U.S. officials believe Kim Jong Un’s regime was behind.